 English scientists a Birmingham seem to have solved a major problem contributing to the current pollution crisis.

-English scientists a Birmingham seem to have solved a major problem contributing to the current pollution crisis.
+Background: English scientists a Birmingham seem to have solved a major problem contributing to the current pollution crisis.
 They have developed a new form of plastic which destroys itself -- instead of lying around as a virtually indestructible form of litter.

 Special dyes are added to the plastic during the manufacturing process.
 They dyes cause the normally rugged plastic to disintegrate into a powder when exposed to the ultra-violet rays of the sun.